Welsh Slate Memorials

 Unlike conventional cemeteries, there are no rows of memorial stones, benches, vases of flowers or mementos which would change the special quality of the burial ground.
 However, the urge to create something after a death is deeply set within us.

 We have provided a traditionally crafted, solid chestnut frame to hold Welsh slate plaques bearing names and dates to offer a lasting memorial.
-This has been positioned just inside the burial area.
+This has been positioned just inside the burial area and provides a comfortable seat for visitors to stop and rest a while.
 The plaques only take a short time to organise and produce, but are unlikely to be in place on the day of the funeral.
 Application forms are now available on the Forms and Prices page.

 Memorial rights are granted for the display of a memorial plaque in the frame.
 Rights last for a period of 25 years after which they are renewable.
-The renewal of memorial rights in the future will provide an important contribution to the upkeep of the frame and other maintenance at the burial ground after income from the sale of rights of burial has ceased.
+The renewal of memorial rights in the future will provide an important contribution to the maintenance at the burial ground and upkeep of the frame once income from the sale of rights of burial has ceased.

 Hand Crafted Memorials